nylki/aframe-fit-texture-component/README.md

 ## aframe-fit-texture-component

 A fit-texture component for [A-Frame](https://aframe.io) VR.
 The `fit-texure` component can be used with entities that use the `material` component with a image as texture.
 (Videos textures don't work yet).
-This component is intented for use with image planes, aka `a-image`.
-However, feel free to experiment with others or create pull requests!

 ![screenshot](https://cloud.githubusercontent.com/assets/1710598/14921020/431f7b42-0e30-11e6-9fdf-83f748ad3c2b.png)